FAQs

 How can I get a library card?

-** Patrons with current photo identification and a Wisconsin address may apply for a Law Library card.
+** Patrons with current photo identification and a Wisconsin address may apply for a Law Library card at the Law Library’s Circulation Desk.

 The card will be mailed to verify the address.
 Up to three items may be charged while the Law Library card application is pending.